 Instead of having to drag my kids to the store for random household items (ex. birthday presents, diapers, toiletries etc), I can just click a few buttons and have them show up on my doorstep a day or 2 later.
 It’s well worth the convenience.

 And the subscribe and save option (like toiletries, diapers, wipes, food) is awesome for those items you regularly need.

 As for free grocery pickup, it’s been a lifesaver.
 Because I don’t even have to get my kids out of the car!
-My local Walmart has free grocery pickup and I can just order online and pick up my order the next day.
+Personally, I’m obsessed with Walmart’s Free Grocery Pickup.
+I can just order online (or with the app) and pick up my order later or the following day.
 Anything that keeps me from roaming the grocery aisles with a small army of children…

 2. Feed your baby right before your shopping trip